Christian Thielemann

 Christian Thielemann (born 1 April 1959) is a German conductor.
-He is currently chief conductor of the Staatskapelle Dresden.
-He was artistic director of the Salzburg Easter Festival from 2013 to 2022.
+He is Generalmusikdirektor of the Berlin State Opera (Staatsoper Unter den Linden) and chief conductor of the Staatskapelle Berlin.

 Biography and career

-Born in West Berlin, Thielemann studied viola and piano there and took private lessons in composition and conducting before becoming répétiteur aged 19 at the Deutsche Oper Berlin with Heinrich Hollreiser and working as Herbert von Karajan's assistant.
-He worked at a number of smaller German theatres including the Musiktheater im Revier in Gelsenkirchen, in Karlsruhe, Hanover, at Düsseldorf's Deutsche Oper am Rhein as First Kapellmeister and in Nürnberg as Generalmusikdirektor before returning to the Deutsche Oper Berlin in 1991 to conduct Wagner's Lohengrin.
-During this time, he also assisted Daniel Barenboim at the Bayreuth Festspielhaus.
+Born in West Berlin, Thielemann studied viola and piano there and took private lessons in composition and conducting before becoming répétiteur at 19 at the Deutsche Oper Berlin with Heinrich Hollreiser and working as Herbert von Karajan's assistant.
+He worked at a number of smaller German theatres, including the Musiktheater im Revier in Gelsenkirchen; in Karlsruhe, Hanover, at Düsseldorf's Deutsche Oper am Rhein as First Kapellmeister; and in Nürnberg as Generalmusikdirektor before returning to the Deutsche Oper Berlin in 1991 to conduct Wagner's Lohengrin.
+During this time, he also assisted Daniel Barenboim at the Bayreuth Festival.

-Thielemann made his US debut during the 1991–1992 season in a new production of Strauss' Elektra in San Francisco.
-Subsequent engagements at the Metropolitan Opera in New York followed.
+Thielemann made his US debut during the 1991–1992 season in a new production of Strauss's Elektra in San Francisco.
+Subsequent engagements at the Metropolitan Opera in New York City followed.
 In 1997, he became Generalmusikdirektor of the Deutsche Oper Berlin.
 A report in 2000 stated that Thielemann was to leave the Deutsche Oper in 2001 over artistic conflicts with the then-incoming artistic director Udo Zimmermann.
 Thielemann remained with the company until 2004, when he resigned over conflicts regarding Berlin city funding between the Deutsche Oper and the Staatsoper Unter den Linden.

 Thielemann became principal conductor and music director of the Munich Philharmonic in September 2004.
-He stepped down from his Munich post in 2011, after disputes with orchestra management over final approval of selection of guest conductors and programs for the orchestra.
+He stepped down from his Munich post in 2011 after disputes with orchestra management over final approval of selection of guest conductors and programs for the orchestra.

 In October 2009, the Sächsische Staatskapelle Dresden announced the appointment of Thielemann as its next chief conductor, effective with the 2012/13 season.
-His current contract with Dresden was through 2019.
+His contract with Dresden was through 2019.
 In November 2017, the Staatskapelle Dresden announced the extension of Thielemann's contract as chief conductor through 31 July 2024.
 In 2020, Thielemann was appointed honorary professor at the Carl Maria von Weber Academy of Music in Dresden.
-In May 2021, Barbara Klepsch, the Culture Minister of Saxony, announced that Thielemann is to conclude his tenure with the Staatskapelle Dresden at the close of his current contract, at the end of July 2024.
+In May 2021, Barbara Klepsch, the Culture Minister of Saxony, announced that Thielemann would conclude his tenure with the Staatskapelle Dresden at the close of his contract at the end of July 2024.